Chia-Network/chia-blockchain-gui/README.md

   1.  the list and items are static / hardcoded.
   2.  the list is never reordered or filtered.

-  In all other cases, you have to figure out what unique string you will use as an `key`, or create a dedicated `ID`.
+  In all other cases, you have to figure out what unique string you will use as a `key`, or create a dedicated `ID`.

 - **import/no-extraneous-dependencies**

   Packages that are used only in development should not be present on the production build.
 You have 3 options:

-  1. If its a whole directory, add it to the `.eslintrc.json` file
+  1. If it's a whole directory, add it to the `.eslintrc.json` file
-  2. If its a single file, rename it by adding `.dev.` in the extension.
+  2. If it's a single file, rename it by adding `.dev.` in the extension.
 Example: `file.ts` -> `file.dev.ts`
-  3. If its a file that is run on the production, use this:
+  3. If it's a file that is run on the production, use this:

   ```
   if (process.env.NODE_ENV === 'development') {